My Photo

 Biography

-Before joining Microsoft in November 2004, I worked at BEA Systems in the WebLogic Integration product unit as Director of Market Development, focused on technical market strategy under Chet Kapoor and Dave Hinman.
+Before joining Apigee in September 2009, I worked at Microsoft from 2004-2009 where I led worldwide Open Source and Linux Strategy.
+I worked at BEA Systems before that from 2002-2004 in the WebLogic Integration product unit as Director of Market Development, focused on technical market strategy under Chet Kapoor and Dave Hinman.
 Our team grew revenue for WLI from $20M to $100M in 2 years, and from a Gartner Magic Quadrant "Niche Player" to "Leader".
-Before that I was Director of Engineering at Ofoto before, during, and briefly after the Kodak acquisition.
-Various less successful startups prior to that.
+Prior to that I was Director of Engineering at Ofoto before, during, and briefly after the Kodak acquisition.

 I had the extraordinary opportunity to stand on the shoulders of giants at UCSD, where I got my BS in Cognitive Science (AI meets Neurobiology) - Pat Churchland, Don Norman, Edwin Hutchins, and other greats taught there... a truly amazing experience that has shaped much of how I think today.

-In real life I'm an avid husband, father of two, mountain biker, guitarist and food-eater - I appreciate everything from the humble burger to the rare sea-urchin sushi.
-I live with my wife and children in Seattle, WA - colder than California but closer to the mountains and alpine forests.
+In real life I'm an avid husband, father of two, mountain biker, guitarist and food-eater - I appreciate everything from the humble burger to sea-urchin sushi.
+I live with my wife and children in my favorite place on earth, Marin County, California.

 Interests